Voces y Caras: Latinx Communities of North Florida [

-Voces y Caras: Latinx Communities of North Florida (Voces y Caras 2012) is a digital oral history project in which students at the University of North
+Voces y Caras: Hispanic Communities of North Florida 2012] is a digital oral history project in which students at the University of North Florida

-Florida (UNF) design and conduct interviews in Spanish with local Latinx residents.
+(UNF) design and conduct interviews in Spanish with local Latinx residents.
+Since

-Since 2012, over two hundred students and an equal number of community members have
+2012, over two hundred students and an equal number of community members have participated,

 experiences of women in Latinx cultures, and the diversity found among those of Latin